 Queener was four year starter at Yale University where she was a two-time All-Ivy league performer, an IWCLA All-American and a North-South Senior All-Star.
 During her senior year in 2003, she led the Bulldogs to an Ivy League title and an appearance in the NCAA tournament.

-Brian Eisenberg enters his first season as a member of the Pomona-Pitzer Women's Lacrosse coaching staff and will act as Interim Head Coach for the fall of 2017.
+Brian Eisenberg enters his first season as a member of the Pomona-Pitzer Women's Lacrosse coaching staff in 2018.

 Eisenberg previously was the first coach for the Chapman University Panthers, leading that team to a winning record in the inaugural year of women’s lacrosse at Chapman which earned him Western Women’s Lacrosse League (WWLL) Division II Coach of the Year honors in 2009.
 In 2011, Eisenberg’s third season as head coach, the team went undefeated (17 – 0) to win Division II regional (WWLL) and national (WCLA) championships which earned him 2011 Coach of the Year for both the WWLL and WCLA Division II.
 In spring 2013, the Panthers joined the Southern California Intercollegiate Athletic Conference (SCIAC) and competed at the NCAA Division III level, where they finished 14 – 5 and second in the conference, just missing the NCAA playoffs.